Shadows of boson and Proca stars with thin accretion disks: Introduction

 Besides the Kerr black hole, at the theoretical level there are many other compact objects in the cosmic zoo with a wide range of properties, see e.g. \cite{Cardoso:2019rvt,Barack:2018yly} for reviews of these objects and their observational status.
 For the sake of their shadows, they may have a different description in the structure of their photon spheres, such as having more than one \cite{Wielgus:2020uqz,Tsukamoto:2021caq,Olmo:2021piq,Guerrero:2022qkh,Tsukamoto:2022vkt}, or none at all, which important observational consequences for their cast images.
-Here we are interested on the kind of objects that go collectively by the name of boson stars \cite{Vincent:2015xta,Olivares:2018abq,Guth:2014hsa,Macedo:2013jja,Macedo:2013qea,Brito:2015yfh,Annulli:2020lyc} (see \cite{Liebling:2012fv,Schunck:2003kk} for more extensive reviews), and which can be supported, for instance, by a massive complex scalar and vector (Proca) fields \cite{Brito:2015pxa,Minamitsuji:2018kof}, and which are typically not compact enough to hold a critical curve \cite{Cardoso:2021ehg}.
+For instance, it has been recently proven that for asymptotically flat and horizonless exotic compact objects, if the space-time is topologically trivial, an even number of light-rings necessarily arise \cite{Cunha:2017qtt}.
+Here we are interested in the kind of objects that go collectively by the name of boson stars \cite{Vincent:2015xta,Olivares:2018abq,Guth:2014hsa,Macedo:2013jja,Macedo:2013qea,Brito:2015yfh,Cunha:2017wao,Herdeiro:2017fhv,Herdeiro:2019mbz,Annulli:2020lyc} (see \cite{Liebling:2012fv,Schunck:2003kk} for more extensive reviews), and which can be supported, for instance, by a massive complex scalar and vector (Proca) fields \cite{Brito:2015pxa,Minamitsuji:2018kof}, and which are typically not compact enough to hold a critical curve \cite{Cardoso:2021ehg}.
+The relevance of such solutions lies on the the fact that Proca stars can be able to mimic the shadow of a Schwarzschild black hole for low-inclination observations with a truncated accretion disk \cite{Herdeiro:2021lwl}, as well as orbital astrometric data \cite{Rosa:2022toh}, which emphasizes them as suitable alternatives to the black hole paradigm.